-Crews find survivors, many dead after Turkey, Syria quake
+In quake-hit Turkey, Syria, many victims, too little time

 But such stories were few more than two days after Monday’s pre-dawn earthquake, which hit a huge area and brought down thousands of buildings, with frigid temperatures and ongoing aftershocks complicating rescue efforts.

-Search teams from more than two dozen countries joined more than 24,000 Turkish emergency personnel, and aid pledges poured in.
+Search teams from more than two dozen countries joined the Turkish emergency personnel, and aid pledges poured in.

 But with devastation spread multiple several cities and towns — some isolated by Syria’s ongoing conflict — voices crying from within mounds of rubble fell silent, and despair grew from those still waiting for help.